precision-sustainable-ag/dst-econ/README.md

 const total = useSelector(state => state.seedbed.total);
 ```

-The `get` methods are simply syntactic sugar, which *may* be slower for deeply nested properties.
+The `get` methods are simply syntactic sugar, which *may* be slightly slower for deeply nested properties.

-But the `set` methods save you the trouble of writing setter reducers for every variable in the store.
+However, the `set` methods save you the trouble of writing setter reducers for every variable in the store.

 ### `<Input>` components ###